sjjsy/sjjsy.github.io/_resume/resume.md

   Scholarship for my fast pace of study attainment.
   See the [experience description](#aalto-msc) for more info.

+Praised by Professor of Development and Management in Industry : Professor Ilkka Kauranen supervised [my Master's Thesis](#aalto-mth) and collaborated with me in delivering [a strategy course](#aalto-smoti-ca).
+He praised my capacity for abstract thinking, strategic analysis, and thoroughness which I demonstrated in my thesis work.
+In his written assessment of our collaboration with the course, he wrote that my "performance was exemplary in all measures" and that I was polite and diplomatic towards course participants and that it was a great pleasure to work with me.

 Positive feedback as Agile Scrum Coach at Aalto University : I received very positive feedback from my work from both my coachees and my
   supervisor: From my coachees I received feedback that I am professional,